jbossws/jbossws.github.io/_posts/2024-05-31-new-throttling-feature.md

 application, we can still do more within the application server to help manage and control the flow of requests to the backend web services, ensuring the stability and performance of a certain web service application.
-In this blog, we will explore the newly added JBossWSThrottlingFeature and demonstrate, with an example, how to use this feature to limit web service requests.
+In this blog, we will explore the newly added JBossWSThrottlingFeature and demonstrate this feature to limit web service requests with some configuration examples.

 ### Understanding Throttling
 Throttling is a technique to control the number of requests a backend service can handle within